newtover/essays/Sharing-Directories-with-Docker-Containers.md

 - If you are `root` in a running (linux) operating system, it is hard to switch to a non-existing user without modifying any files.
 The commands `adduser` and `addgroup` make some modifications on the disk.
-The container won't be stateless.
+The container won't be stateless if you run them after the container has started.
 - When you run commands from a user, you frequently need to have some configuration files in the home directory, sometimes you need user-specific directories where the user stores intermediate files or caches.
 Not always it is clear whether you can configure the directories.
 - If you need to write to a directory from a non-root, you will have to prepare the directory in advance (you need to either run chmod -R 777 or 666, or change the owner).
-It should either be the same user on the host and within the container, or they should share the group, but then you need to be sure that files are created with write permissions for the group.
+It should either have the same owner on the host and within the container, or the same group, but then you would need to be sure that files are created with write permissions for the group.
 - If you need to share results between several users on the host system, that group should be a common group for all those users.
-You might notice that you all are probably already members of the `docker` group.
+- It might be that the potential consumers are already members of the `docker` group.

-As far as I can see, this is a typical chain of thought, which leads to a docker build-time `USER_ID`, `USER_GID` environment variable, so that you could prepare the corresponding user (using `adduser` and `addgroup`) within the image and run the container with the same `-u $USER_ID:$USER_GID` after that.
+As far as I can see, this is a typical chain of thought, which leads to docker build-time `USER_ID` and `USER_GID` environment variables, so that you could prepare the corresponding user (using `adduser` and `addgroup`) within the image and run the container with the same `-u $USER_ID:$USER_GID` after that.
 There are several issues here, but the main is that the image becomes hardly reusable.
-When you need to run the container from different users, you have to rebuild the image before that.
+When you need to run the container a different user, you have to rebuild the image before that.

 It should be noted that the first created user is usually a user